sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/3000 - sections-example-labeled-rows.md

 hidden: false
 ---

-The following example shows using a vertical section to capture a table that has both column labels and row labels.
+The following example shows using a vertical section group to capture a table that has both column labels and row labels.
 It also shows:

 - Using the Column Selection parameter to exclude the first and last columns from the output but make their text available as anchoring information for each outputted column.
 - To aid column recognition, excluding the anchor from the vertical section using the Offset Y parameter.